domzerchi/csci-1082-final/README.md

 5. must use GitHub

 Step 2 Requirements (Due Sep.
 23, 11:30 pm)
-O choose a project idea from the textbook or propose your own X have the main project's GitHub repository setup with a readme page
+choose a project idea from the textbook or propose your own (done) have the main project's GitHub repository setup with a readme page (done?)
-  - should include all the features that your project will contain X project must be approved by the instructor
+  - should include all the features that your project will contain project must be approved by the instructor (to do)

 Project Idea: general-use database